 Hughton joined West Ham in 1990 and helped the Hammers to promotion in 1990-91.
 He finished his professional career at Brentford before returning to White Hart Lane as reserve team boss.

-He has since been reserve team coach and assistant coach with Christian Gross, George Graham, Glenn Hoddle, David Pleat and Martin Jol.
-Currently managing at Birmingham.
+He has since been reserve team coach and assistant coach with Christian Gross, George Graham, Glenn Hoddle, David Pleat and now Martin Jol.

 I'm very appreciative of what I had in my playing career,' he added.
 I played with some great players in some fantastic teams.
 I've been very fortunate.